 As a freelance actor and director, I have worked with various other companies including Treehouse Theatre - who create theatre for schools, Dramatic Productions - who are the resident company at the Poole Lighthouse and the all-female Juno Theatre.
 I am now a visiting director for White Horse Theatre in Germany - the world's largest touring educational theatre company.

-Dedicated to helping produce new writing in the theatre, I am also an active member of Doppelganger Productions.
-Working closely with John Foster, I have innovatively and successfully directed five of his new plays by John Foster; one being supported by the Arts Council England.
+Dedicated to helping produce new writing in the theatre, I am also a director for Doppelganger Productions.
+Working closely with John Foster, I have innovatively and successfully directed many of his new plays; two of which were supported by the Arts Council England.

 People and theatre inspire and interest me and I believe that I understand the workings of the art form at its core – starting from the simple idea of sharing and telling stories as being a part of human survival: